MI-AFP/tutorials/tutorials/11_performance-debug.md

         func "fib 25" fibonacci 25
 ```

-It provides nice output as plain text table, but it is also possible to change format to markdown.
+It provides a nice output as plain text table, but it is also possible to change the format to markdown.

 ```
 % ./FibonacciNaiveWeigh